tommasoresti/turingjs/README.md

 The stream bounds are indicated by `'#'`

+The symbol `'!'` is used as a state jump to terminate the execution

 The project comes already with a prefilled `instructions.txt` These instructions are converting 0's to 1's